 40 CFR Part 63, Subpart ZZZZ is a 402 HP, natural gas-fired, Waukesha L1616GSIU engine used for emergency backup power in the event of purchased power failure.
-The nameplate on the EUMVGENERATOR indicates it is natural gas-fired Waukesha Model L1616GSIU engine, but does not state the rated HP.
+The nameplate on EUMVGENERATOR indicates it is natural gas-fired Waukesha Model L1616GSIU engine, but does not state the rated HP.
 The kW rating on the attached generator is 300.
 TC Energy provided records indicating that they have been operating EUMVGENERATOR in compliance with the requirements in 40 CFR Part 63, Subpart ZZZZ for existing emergency engines less than 500 horsepower located at major sources of HAPs.

 EUMVGENERATOR's hoses and belts must be inspected and it's oil and filter must be changed every 500 hours of operation or annually, whichever comes first, except as allowed in 40 CFR 63.6625(j) per 40 CFR 63 Subpart ZZZZ.
 40 CFR 63.6625(j) allows for the use of an oil analysis program in order to extend the oil change requirement.
 The oil analysis must be performed at the same frequency as the oil changes are required.
 40 CFR Part 63, Subpart ZZZZ also requires the spark plugs be inspected every 1,000 hours of operation or annually, whichever comes first, and replaced as necessary.
 Records of the oil analysis, hose and belt inspections, and spark plug inspections are attached (Attachment 10).
-These records indicate the oil in EUMVGENERATOR has been analyzed every September between 2016 and 2021.
-The oil analysis results indicate "all tests performed were within RICE MACT specification."
-The maintenance and inspection records for 2020 and 2021 indicate EUMVGENERATOR was inspected at least annually.
+These records indicate the oil in EUMVGENERATOR has been analyzed every September between 2016 and 2022.
+The 2022 oil analysis results indicate "all tests performed were within RICE MACT specification."
+The maintenance and inspection records provided indicate the hoses, belts, and spark plugs on EUMVGENERATOR was inspected on September 6, 2022.
+The previous RICE MACT inspection was conducted in September 2021.

 40 CFR Part 63, Subpart ZZZZ requires EUMVGENERATOR be equipped with a non-resettable hour meter.
-During the inspection I observed a non-resettable hours meter on EUMVGENERATOR.
-The hours meter indicated 1016.7 hours.
+During the inspection the emergency engine was locked out and the non-resettable hours meter was not visible.
+I observed a non-resettable hours meter on EUMVGENERATOR during previous inspections.
+I noted the hours meter read 1016.7 hours during my inspection on 11/19/2021.

-There is no limit on the number of hours TC Energy operates EUMVGENERATROR in emergency situations according to 40 CFR 63, Subpart ZZZ.
+There is no limit on the number of hours TC Energy operates EUMVGENERATROR in emergency situations according to 40 CFR 63, Subpart ZZZZ.
 TC Energy may not operate EUMVGENERATOR for more than 100 hours per calendar year for the purpose of necessary maintenance checks and readiness testing.
 The tests must be recommended by Federal, State, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.

-Mr. McFarlane provided records of the total hours of operation per calendar year, recorded through the nonresettable hours meter including; the number of hours spent for emergency operation including what classified the operation as emergency and the number of hours spent for non-emergency operation (Attachment 11).
-These records indicate EUMVGENERATOR operated for 12 hours in calendar year 2020 and 9.1 hours between January and November 2021 for the purposes of necessary maintenance checks and readiness testing.
+Chris McFarlane provided records of the total hours of operation per calendar year, recorded through the nonresettable hours meter including; the number of hours spent for emergency operation including what classified the operation as emergency and the number of hours spent for non-emergency operation (Attachment 11).
+These records indicate EUMVGENERATOR operated for 8.7 hours in calendar year 2022 for the purposes of necessary maintenance checks and readiness testing.
+Based on the information in the records, EUMVGENERATOR was not operated in November 2022, December 2022, January 2023, nor February 2023.

-Semi-annual and annual deviation reports were received by AQD on time in 2020 and 2021 for EUMVGENERATOR.
+Semi-annual and annual deviation reports were received by AQD on time in 2022 and 2023 for EUMVGENERATOR.
 No deviations were reported for EUMVGENERATOR in the semi-annual and annual deviation reports submitted.